israel-dryer/ttkbootstrap/docs/widgets/combobox.rst

 Style configuration
 ===================
 Use the following classes, states, and options when configuring or modifying a new ttk combobox style.
+See the `python style documentation`_ for more information on creating a style.

-Or, :ref:`create a new theme <tutorial:create a new theme>` using TTK Creator if you want to change the default color scheme.
+:ref:`tutorial:create a new theme` using TTK Creator if you want to change the default color scheme.

 Class names
 -----------